-We exclusively license from Eli Lilly and Company, or Lilly, rights under 20 issued patents and 6 pending patent applications, all of which belong to the same patent family.
-The patents and applications in this patent family are directed to the composition of matter and use of DKN-01, and include (i) one issued U.S. Patent, (ii) issued patents in the following jurisdictions: Australia, Canada, China, Eurasia, Europe, Gulf Cooperation Council, India, Israel, Japan, Lebanon, Macao, Mexico, New Zealand, Pakistan, Singapore, South Africa, Taiwan, Ukraine and South Korea and (iii) pending applications in the following jurisdictions: Argentina, Brazil, Europe, Hong Kong, Venezuela and Thailand.
-The standard 20-year term for patents in this family would expire in 2030.
-The U.S. patent will expire 87 days after the standard term due to patent term adjustment.
+We exclusively license from Eli Lilly and Company, or Lilly, rights under 22 issued patents and 5 pending patent applications, all of which belong to the same patent family.
+The patents and applications in this patent family are directed to the composition of matter and use of DKN-01, and include (i) one issued U.S. Patent, (ii) issued patents in the following jurisdictions: Australia, Canada, China, Eurasia, Europe, Gulf Cooperation Council, India, Israel, Japan, Lebanon, Macao, Mexico, New Zealand, Pakistan, Singapore, South Africa, Taiwan, Ukraine, Hong Kong and South Korea and (iii) pending applications in the following jurisdictions: Argentina, Brazil, Europe, Venezuela and Thailand.
+The base 20-year term for patents in this family would expire in 2030.
+The U.S. patent will expire 87 days after the base term due to patent term adjustment.
 Patent term extensions for delays in marketing approval may also extend the terms of patents in this family.

 We own one pending international application filed under the Patent Cooperation Treaty (PCT) directed to the use of a biomarker in patients receiving DKN-01 therapy.
 The PCT is an international patent law treaty that provides a unified procedure for filing a single initial patent application to seek patent protection for an invention simultaneously in each of the member states.
 Although a PCT application is not itself examined and cannot issue as a patent, it allows the applicant to seek protection in any of the member states through national-phase applications.
-Any patents that may issue in the United States based on the pending PCT Application will expire in 2037, absent any terminal disclaimer, patent term adjustment due to administrative delays by the USPTO or patent term extension under the Hatch-Waxman Act.
-Any patents issued in foreign jurisdictions will likewise expire in 2037.
+Any patents that may issue in the United States based on the pending PCT Application will expire in 2037, absent any terminal disclaimer, patent term adjustment due to administrative delays by the USPTO or patent term extension under the Hatch-Waxman Act, and provided that all required maintenance fee payments are timely paid.
+Any patents issued in foreign jurisdictions will likewise expire in 2037 provided that all required annuities are timely paid.

-We own 55 patents and 11 pending patent applications relating to TRX518 and uses thereof.
+We own 61 patents and 7 pending patent applications relating to TRX518 and uses thereof.
 The patents and applications primarily fall into two families.
-The standard 20-year term for U.S. patents in the first family would expire in 2026 and in the second family would expire in 2028 provided that all maintenance fee payments are timely paid and no terminal disclaimers are filed.
+The base 20-year term for U.S. patents in the first family would expire in 2026 and in the second family would expire in 2028 provided that all required maintenance fee payments are timely paid and no terminal disclaimers are filed.
 Patent term extensions for delays in marketing approval may also extend the terms of patents in these two families.
 The various patent applications and patents covering TRX-518 include claims directed to compositions of matter (antibodies and antigenbinding fragments), pharmaceutical compositions, methods for inducing or enhancing an immune response, methods of treating a subject having a cancerous tumor, combination therapies, and uses of antibodies and antigen-binding fragments.
-Patent applications and patents claiming these subject matters have been filed and/or granted in the following jurisdictions: United States, Australia, Canada, Europe (Austria, Belgium, Denmark, Finland, France, Germany,

-Ireland, Italy, Netherlands, Portugal, Spain, Sweden, Switzerland, United Kingdom), Hong Kong, India and Japan.
+Patent applications and patents claiming these subject matters have been filed and/or granted in the following jurisdictions: United States, Australia, Canada, Europe (Austria, Belgium, Denmark, Finland, France, Germany, Ireland, Italy, Netherlands, Portugal, Spain, Sweden, Switzerland, United Kingdom), Hong Kong, India and Japan.